thomasameisel/Locale/README.md

 # ApartmentHunter
 Finds the perfect location for your next apartment?

-Uses the Chicago Tribune crime data API plugin (found [here](https://github.com/collinjackson93/NodeChicagoCrime)).
+Uses the Chicago Tribune crime data API and [insert other APIs here].